naugtur/js-training-examples/memory/leaks/ex5/SPOILERS.md

 ## Ok, you really decided you need this :)

-BTW. this works in a generation of devtools available now - Fall of 2016 (Chromium 53), might change in the future...

-# Try continuing on your own after every clue!
+# Try continuing on your own after each clue!

 ### 1.
-- Go to profiles and start recording allocation timelines.
+- Go to "Memory" tab and start recording allocation timeline.
-Click refresh a few times.
+- Click refresh a few times.
 Select a single spike of leftovers that didn't get collected.

-- Look at the items with highest "retained size"
+- Look at the items with highest "retained size" There's going to be an excess of information there.
+That's normal.

 ### 2.
 - Open "Objects" on the list and open first reference.